Bobris/BTDB/Doc/Relations.md

 It is like `Upsert`, but it does not try to compare and free any nested content.
 It is especially faster without secondary indexes when it does not even need to read old value.

+### UpsertRange

+    (long Inserted, long Updated) UpsertRange(IEnumerable<T> items)

+Every relation have this method it is very useful with `As<T>()` when you want quicky upgrade old relation into new one.
+Other than that it is pretty self explanatory.

+### As

+    IEnumerable<T> As<T>()

+Returns list of all rows in relation deserialized into `T` class.
+It should not be used often because it does not cache generated deserialization code, its purpose is upgrade scenarios (See OnCreate below).

 ### Remove

     (void|bool) RemoveById(primaryKey1, ..., primaryKeyN);